simon-anders/htseq/python3/doc/count.rst

   These reads are recognized from the ``NH`` optional SAM field tag.
   (If the aligner does not set this field, multiply aligned reads will be counted multiple times, unless they getv filtered out by due to the ``-a`` option.)
+  Note that if the ``--nonunique all`` option was used, these reads (or read pairs) are still assigned to features.

 *Important:* The default for strandedness is *yes*.
 If your RNA-Seq data has not been made with a strand-specific protocol, this causes half of the reads to be lost.